 What is the purpose of the title of a research paper?
 Why is a good title important?

 How can you draft a better title?

-What is the purpose of the abstract?
-Why is a strong abstract important?
+What is the purpose of an abstract?
+Why is the section of a research paper important?

 How do revision, editing and proofreading differ?